SBU-BMI/quip_distro/README.md

 After the containers are started, you may access the QuIP web applications using a browser at `http://<hostname>`.
 Here, hostname is the name or IP address of the host machine where the containers are running.

 ### Setting up Google Sign-In (optional)
-If disable_security is not set to true in config (see below) you need to get google credentials.
+If disable_security is not set to true in config (see below), sign in is required, and you need to get google credentials.

 * First, go to [Google API Console](https://console.developers.google.com/project/_/apiui/apis/library)
 * From the drop-down in the top left corner, create a new project